 - Duncan Flockhart & Company Limited; General Surgical Company Limited

-Blood transfusion apparatus originally thought to be designed by Geoffrey Keynes, but believed to be designed by Oswald Hope Robertsonduring the 1st World War and made by the General Surgical Co.
-Ltd., 1914-1918
+Wooden board with glass tubes attached, part of blood transfusion apparatus originally thought to be designed by Geoffrey Keynes, but believed to be designed by Oswald Hope Robertson during the 1st World War and made by the General Surgical Co.
+Ltd., 1917-1918

-It’s 1917, and you are a wounded soldier at a casualty clearing station on the Western Front.
+It’s 1917, and you are a wounded soldier at a British casualty clearing station on the Western Front.
 You are bleeding badly and going into shock.
-You are in danger of dying and urgently need blood – where’s the nearest blood bank?
+You are in danger of dying and urgently need blood – but where are you going to get it?

 - Public Health & Hygiene

 - A625893 Pt28